joey3001/first-friday-project/README.md

 1. Download Git Bash for windows at [this link](https://gitforwindows.org/)
 2. Click "Next" through the setup menu until you reach "Select Components."
 Then click "Additional icons", which should automatically click "On the Desktop", in order to add Git Bash onto your desktop.
 If "On the Desktop" is not automatically clicked, make sure it is clicked before proceeding.
 3. Open Git Bash by clicking on its corresponding desktop icon.
 Use the CD command in the git bash command line to navigate to the directory in which you wish to clone this project.
-I would reccomend navigating to your desktop by entering the following command in the command line :
+I would recommend navigating to your desktop by entering the following command in the command line :

             cd ~/desktop